When you need to borrow money but don’t want to deal with the uncertainty of credit cards, a personal loan is a smart option to consider.

 If you plan to take out a personal loan with your spouse and you each plan to make payments toward the loan, for example, your spouse would act as a co-borrower and not a cosigner.
 With that being said, it’s possible you could benefit from having a co-borrower or a cosigner provided the other individual has good credit and the financial means to repay the loan.

-7 best personal loans that accept cosigners
+7 personal loans that accept cosigners or co-borrowers

-To help you find the best loan options within this category, we compared lenders based on their interest rates, loan terms, borrowing limits and credit requirements.
+To help you find some of the best loan options within this category, we compared lenders based on their interest rates, loan terms, borrowing limits and credit requirements.
 Here are some of the top personal loans you can get with a cosigner or a joint applicant.

 LightStream is a popular online lender that offers personal loans for almost any reason.
 Their personal loans come with a fixed interest rate, a fixed monthly payment and a fixed repayment timeline that dictates exactly when your loan will be paid off from Day One.